LiamRM/OSAsgn3/README.md

 NYUAD Operating Systems - Programming Assignment 3
 Submitted: April 29th, 2021

+## 🚀 WHAT I LEARNED
+- Synchronization with POSIX Semaphores, that allow for saladmaker processes to coordinate their work via appropriate P() and V() primitives
+- Creating, allocating and de-allocating Shared Memory between processes, so that each process may conveniently access and change main-memory resident variables

 ## ⚙️ HOW TO RUN THE PROGRAM
 - Navigate on a UNIX-based terminal (Terminal on Mac, Ubuntu subsystem on Windows) to the folder containing the .cpp files
 - type `make` to compile and create an executable file